Hagtronics/Python-Fourier-Transform-Helper-Library/src/README.md

-To use the FT Helper Lib plase see the PDF Users Guide in the 'docs' directory.
+To use the FT Helper Lib please see the PDF Users Guide in the 'docs' directory.